value.default_(default_value) → any

 sequence.default_(default_value) → any

-returns its second argument.
+Provide a default value in case of non-existence errors.
+The default_ command evaluates its first argument (the value it’s chained to).
+If that argument returns null or a non-existence error is thrown in evaluation, then default_ returns its second argument.
 The second argument is usually a default value, but it can be a function that returns a value.

-Example: Suppose we want to retrieve the titles and authors of the table posts
+Example: Suppose we want to retrieve the titles and authors of the table posts.

-In the case where the author field is missing or null
+In the case where the author field is missing or null, we want to retrieve the string

 r.table("posts").map(post ->